Certificate of Advanced Graduate Study in Advanced Educational Leadership

 This course will include: an overview of organizational theories and systems; the inclusion of organizational theory in the educational change process; the functions, objectives, development, and assessment of strategic plans; and the relationship between strategic planning and budget development.

-This course will be offered to students whose state certification regulations require an internship.
 Students will develop an internship proposal, including learning outcomes and assessment methods, that meets initial requirements for Educational/Administrative Leadership Certification in the state of residence.
 Students will maintain a journal, complete projects of relevance, and engage in activities that enhance understanding of leadership roles.
 Students may spread this requirement over two terms, with advance planning.